VirtusLab/akka-serialization-helper/CONTRIBUTING.md

 Remember to type `clean` after successful compilations.
 Otherwise, incremental compilation might determine there is nothing to compile and won't run the plugin you are testing.

+### Profiling

+To profile akka-serialization-helper compiler plugin used in another project - follow instructions from https://www.lightbend.com/blog/profiling-jvm-applications
+You might as well use any other profiler, but using https://github.com/jvm-profiling-tools/async-profiler with flamegraphs should be really effective and easy to achieve (+ no unexpected bugs / issues / errors).

 ### Code quality

 Before committing, don't forget to type